dfamonteiro/blog/blog/content/posts/using-dotnet-trace-with-perfetto.md

 ### The anatomy of a host service call

 We took the 30000-foot view in the previous section, now it's time to put one of these service calls under the microscope.
-These services' call stacks are absolutely massive (~100 stack frames), so we're going to start at the base of the thread and work our way down:
+These services' call stacks are absolutely massive (~100 stack frames), so we're going to start at the base of the trace and work our way down:

 #### Part 1: ASP.NET middleware